Veterinary Receptionist Career Profile

-A veterinary receptionist is responsible for providing excellent customer service to clients and ensuring that front desk operations run smoothly.
-The receptionist acts as the primary greeter when a client enters the waiting room with their pet, alerts the appropriate technician or veterinarian to the client’s arrival, and processes the client’s payment at the conclusion of the appointment.
+In addition to providing excellent customer service to clients and ensuring that front desk operations run smoothly, the receptionist acts as the primary greeter when a client enters the waiting room with their pet, alerts the appropriate technician or veterinarian to the client’s arrival, and processes the client’s payment at the conclusion of the appointment.

 The receptionist is also responsible for answering incoming phone calls, scheduling client appointments, updating and filing patient charts, entering data into computerized billing programs, retrieving prescriptions, and assisting with pet supply purchases (pet food, supplements, grooming items, over the counter treatments, or other items).
 They also must keep the waiting room neat and clean at all times.

 The veterinary receptionist must be comfortable working around a variety of animals and may be required to take animals back into the treatment area if all technicians are otherwise occupied.